Saint-Domingue Creoles

 Saint-Domingue Creoles (Créoles de Saint-Domingue, Moun Kreyòl Sen Domeng) or simply Creoles, were the people who lived in the French colony of Saint-Domingue prior to the Haitian Revolution.

 These Creoles formed an ethnic group native to Saint-Domingue and were all born in Saint-Domingue.
 The Creoles were well educated, and they created much art, such as the famed French Opera; their society prized manners, good education, tradition, and honor.
-During and after the Haitian Revolution, many Creoles from Saint-Domingue fled to locations in the United States, other Antilles islands, New York City, Cuba, France, Jamaica, and especially New Orleans in Louisiana, where they made an enormous impact on Louisiana Creole culture.
+During and after the Haitian Revolution, most Creoles from Saint-Domingue fled to locations in the United States, other Antilles islands, Cuba, France, Jamaica, and especially New Orleans in Louisiana, where they made an enormous impact on Louisiana Creole culture.

 Saint-Domingue Creole Society

 Etymology

 The word creole comes from the Portuguese term crioulo, which means "a person raised in one's house" and from the Latin creare, which means "to create, make, bring forth, produce, beget".
 In the New World, the term originally referred to Europeans born and raised in overseas colonies (as opposed to the European-born peninsulares).